top of page

 Retreats, Risks, and Really Cute Projects

+(Please note that I used AI to create the story's images that are cartoon like.
 Retreats, Risks, and Really Cute Projects by Angela McPherson Sometimes you don’t realize how badly you need a break until you accidentally find yourself driving through Denver traffic questioning every life decision that brought you there.
 As some of you know, I am very much a “stay in my comfortable little bubble” kind of person.
-So naturally, I decided the perfect way to relax was to drive outside my comfort zone, merge into Denver traffic, and attend a retreat with people
+So naturally, I decided the perfect way to relax was to drive outs

 ACreativeCorner